-But chances are, even if you yourself are not breastfeeding, you probably know someone who is.
-A friend, a family member, a coworker.
+But I guess it makes sense because even if only a small subset of you are actually lactating, we all probably know someone who is.
+A friend, a family member, or a coworker.
 Your sister or niece or daughter.
 A neighbor, another mother in your child’s preschool class, a friend from the gym.
-Before you completely skip over this post, you may be able to significantly brighten someone’s day by baking them a batch of cookies.

 So here’s a virtual high five to all my fellow lactating mamas — whether your experience was wonderful and you nursed for 2 years, or your experience was disheartening and ended after 2 weeks — you did a great job.
 You are awesome.

 So why not celebrate your breastfeeding friends by baking them a batch of these Oatmeal Chocolate Chip Lactation Cookies?
 New moms deserve a treat.

 What exactly ARE lactation cookies anyway (and do they even work)?
 Lactation cookies are full of galactagogues.
 Some people swear they work; others say no way.

 Galactagogues are substances that help increase mammalian milk production.
 Galactagogues can be synthetic prescription medications or natural food substances.

 Common galactagogues include oatmeal, fenugreek, brewer’s yeast, marshmallow root, blessed thistle, alfalfa leaves, fennel, and goat’s rue.
 I took all of these in combination for months in an attempt to boost my supply, in addition to “power hour” pumping sessions, pumping in the middle of the night, and nursing as frequently as I could on weekends.